How To Charge A New Kia Niro

 Frequently Asked Questions

-How do I open a Kia Niro charging port?
+How do I open a Kia Niro EV charging port?

-The Kia Niro EV and Kia Niro Plug-In Hybrid charging ports are located on the front bumper and are easily opened by pressing the exterior panel until you hear a click.
+The Kia Niro EV charging port is located on the front bumper and is easily accessible by pressing the exterior panel until you hear a click.
 This unlocks the cover, giving you access to the charging port.
 To lock the panel, simply push it closed and press again.
 You'll hear the same click, indicating it's secure.
+Contact us if you have any questions about accessing the charging port.

 How many miles can a Kia Niro EV go on a full charge?

-The 2025 Kia Niro EV can travel up to 253 miles1 on a single charge.
+The 2026 Kia Niro EV can travel up to 253 miles1 on a single charge.
 This applies to both of the available trim levels for this model year: the Wind and the Wave.
-If you're looking for a versatile PHEV that uses gas and electricity, try the Kia Niro Plug-In Hybrid, which allows you to travel up to 33 miles1 on electric-only power before switching to gasoline.
+Though not capable of electric-only driving, the Kia Niro Hybrid can travel up to an EPA-estimated 588 miles4 with its hybrid powertrain.
+Travel farther while minimizing or eliminating gas costs with a Kia Niro SUV.

 Should you charge a Kia Niro EV to 100%?